EntrustCorporation/cps/entrust.md

 The CA will host test Web pages that allow ASVs to test their software with Subscriber Certificates that chain up to each publicly trusted Root CA Certificate.
 The CA will host separate Web pages using Subscriber Certificates that are i. valid, ii. revoked, and iii. expired.

-**Code Signing, EV Code Signing and Times-stamp Certificates**
+**Client Authentication, Code Signing, EV Code Signing and Times-stamp Certificates**

-Upon request, the CA will issue and make available to ASVs valid Code Signing, EV Code Signing and Time-stamp Certificates that chain up to Root CA Certificates that support these Certificate types.
+Upon request, the CA will issue and make available to ASVs valid Client Authentication, Code Signing, EV Code Signing, and Time-stamp Certificates that chain up to Root CA Certificates that support these Certificate types.

 **S/MIME Certificates**